jdera/obks/src/data/blog/the-house-that-waits.md

 You see, we too are like the house.
 Some of us choose to remain steadfast in faith, not aimlessly being led by civilization when its battered and storm-tossed waves seek to erode our foundations.
 When our resolve is being tested over and over, and over again, without ceasing.

-When everything in life seems to go opposite our course, dictating direction without vision... enabling decision without responsibility, we can choose to rest in a firm foundation that remains the same yesterday, today, and forever (Hebrews 13:8).
+When everything in life seems to go opposite our course... dictating direction without vision and decision without responsibility... we can choose to rest in a firm foundation that remains the same yesterday, today, and forever (Hebrews 13:8).
 A house that retains its light, a city on the hill, a lamp in the darkest of nights.

 One that says... with a stern, but calm, voice, inviting us to exist and to trust: